Liquid-Surf/solid-compound/docs/milestones.md

 ### Shared Database

 - Enable data to be shared freely
+  - share data with specific users of the app
+  - make data publicly accessible
 - Testing

 ### Data Migration

-Migration of data however it is stored
+- Migration of data however it is stored using solid pod migrator
+  - replace our internal webId with an external one ( could be a PR to the pod migrator )

 -
 - Testing